 Check the Hamilton Gardens for up to date information.
 Guided Tours are available and it is recommended pre-booking for the 75 minute guided tour.
 Bookings email is email@example.com.
-For further information regarding guided tours visitors can contact the Information Centre ph +64 7 838 6782.
+For further information regarding guided tours visitors can contact the Information Centre phone +64 7 838 6782.

 Hamilton Gardens is owned and operated by Hamilton City Council.
 The Gardens is the Waikato Region’s most popular visitor attraction, attracting in excess of 1 million people and holding over 2,000 events each year.
-The gardens present the theme of ‘the story of gardens’ and are divided into the Paradise, Productive, Fantasy, Cultivar and Landscape garden collections.
-Entry is free, with most gardens open during daylight hours throughout the year.

 The Rogers Rose Garden tells the story of the development of the modern rose through a series of themed areas that each focuses on a different aspect.